Go through these 19 reasons why your baby won’t stop crying so you’ll know how to comfort your baby

 This might be rare, but you might have a demanding newborn and even at 3 months or less, they could already be asking for some stimulation.

-Try putting up a baby crib mobile, give them lots of tummy time and make them face some age-appropriate toys or pictures or baby books that they could look at.
-Put them in a baby bouncer chair and have them face the window or at you when you’re doing your chores or what not.
+Try putting up a baby crib mobile, give them lots of tummy time, and make them face some age-appropriate toys or pictures or baby books that they could look at.
+Put them in a baby swing or baby bouncer chair and have them face the window or at you when you’re doing your chores or whatnot.

 Check the room temperature.